SaktiWidyatmaja/Back-end-Intern-CrescentRating/README.md

 ## Getting Started

+This project also includes the coding problems, check it in the coding problems folder and run the driver: `node driver.js`

-To get started with the project, follow the instructions below:
+To get started with the Contact List API project, follow the instructions below:

 1. Clone the repository: `git clone <repository-url>`
 2. Install the dependencies: `npm install`